paciowg/sample-data/2022-05 HL7 May Connectathon/ConnectathonSampleData/Usage.md

     - SPLASCH Observations

 The root location for shared spreadsheets is in [box](https://mitre.box.com/s/b0auquq4hrmbliy1fir37s7mbpgsj3ih).
 Prior to building, make sure to pull the latest spreadsheets from box into the `Spreadsheets` folder of this repository.

+NOTE: not all observations, clinicians, roles, organizations, and locations come from these spreadsheets, some come from FSH or JSON directly.

 ## Create csvs